 Treatments fall into three main categories:

-2. Alternative treatments: Body work, such as chiropractic and cranio sacral therapy (CST), can be useful for babies with tight tongues.
+2. Complementary treatments: Body work, such as chiropractic and cranio sacral therapy (CST), can be useful for babies with tight tongues.
 CST is light touch that is strategically used to release tight muscles which can help with positioning and latching.
 CST may need to be done more than once.
 Suck exercises may also be suggested as an interim treatment along with body work.

 Function becomes a strong indicator of need for intervention, but tools to assess function have yet to be validated when using to assess tongue tie.

 The Academy of Breastfeeding Medicine recommends conservative treatment for tongue tie.
 In most cases, they suggest, education and support, as well as reassurance, as a good start.
 They go on to say that if frenotomy is warranted for tongue tie, it should be performed by an experienced healthcare provider.